|

 Reno is less than an hours drive from the infamous Donner Pass, which proved deadly to some western migrants in the winter of 1846-47, but was the gateway to a new life in California for the luckier Harlan party.
 Not only does the area provide an important site for learning about Harlan history, it also abounds in natural beauty, western amusements and history, and adult and family entertainment.

-Hotel.
-Tentative plans are for registration, tours, and an opening reception
+Nugget Hotel.
+Tentative plans are for registration, tours, and an opening

-on Thursday; offsite group activities on Friday; workshops (including one on
+reception on Thursday; offsite group activities on Friday; workshops

 The hotel will provide complimentary meeting and function space on the second floor, where children can also enjoy the pool and a video arcade.
 On the hotels first floor are casino spaces and nine restaurants.
 Movie theaters are across the street, and parks, bowling alleys, and Lake Tahoe are nearby.